Written by on . Last updated February 16th, 2026.

 Nearby towns and cities

 This earthquake may have been felt in Tanzania .
-The closest significant population center near the earthquake is Kibiti in Pwani, Tanzania.
-Kibiti is located 81 kilometer (50 mi) south-east of the epicenter.
+Kibiti in Pwani, Tanzania is the nearest significant place from the epicenter.
+The earthquake occurred 71 kilometer (44 mi) south-southeast of Kibiti.
 The intensity of shaking and damage in Kibiti is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).

-Major cities near this earthquake: Dar es Salaam is located 168 km to the north and experienced an intensity of III (weak shaking, probably no damage).
-Zanzibar is located 241 km to the north (intensity unknown, possibly low).
-Morogoro is located 250 km to the northwest and experienced an intensity of III (weak shaking, probably no damage).
+Multiple large cities are in proximity of today's earthquake.
+Dar es Salaam is located 160 km to the north and experienced an intensity of III (weak shaking, probably no damage).
+Zanzibar is located 234 km to the north (intensity unknown, possibly low).
+Morogoro is located 239 km to the northwest and experienced an intensity of III (weak shaking, probably no damage).

 Overview of nearby places